ibm-cloud-docs/log-analysis/adoption.md

 **When you define your service ID name, do not add sensitive information in the name or in the description.**
 {: tip}

-You might have a requirement to rotate API keys regularly or your API key might be compromissed.
+You might have a requirement to rotate API keys regularly or your API key might be compromised.

 **Rotate the API key that is associated with your service ID regularly to prevent any security breaches caused by leaked keys or to comply with security guidelines.**
 {: tip}